SFe-Team-was-taken/SFeReferenceImplementation/ProgressReport.md

     - RIFX not immediately supported
 - [ ] 5.5.4 String encoding: Not started
     - UTF-8 is not usable in `ICMT`.
-- [ ] 5.6.1 ifil handling: Not started
+- [x] 5.6.1 ifil handling
+    - Can detect a value of 1024 or above.
-    - Not started
+    - ISFe-list handling not started yet.
 - [ ] 5.6.4 isng handling: Not started
     - Not started
 - [ ] 5.6.6 ICRD handling: Not started